5 Essential Tips for Business Owners

 Created by iThemes, this plugin lets you back up your entire WordPress site — including files, themes, plugins, and the database.
 It also offers easy site migration.

-- Amazon S3 – A secure, professional-grade storage solution from Amazon (best for developers or agencies).
+- Amazon S3 – Secure, professional-grade storage for developers or agencies.

 Bonus Tips (If You Want to Go Deeper):